Leica S-E Typ 006 vs Nikon D5500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica S-E (Typ 006) and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the S-E Typ 006 does not offer wifi capability.
+In contrast, the S-E Typ 006 does not provide wifi capability.

 Studio photographers will appreciate that the Leica S-E Typ 006 (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.